udevbe/greenfield/README.md

 Greenfield is an entire Wayland compositor running directly in your browser.
 It can run native Wayland applications remotely or it can run JavaScript or WebAssembly applications directly in your browser using Web Workers.

-The remote solutions is different from existing solution like VNC or RDP in that it does not stream a final server side generated image to a remote.
+The remote solution is different from existing solutions like VNC or RDP because Greenfield does not stream the entire screen to your browser.
-Instead Greenfield live encodes each individual application to a h264 frame, after which it's send to the browser using a dedicated websocket connection.
-On reception, the h264 frame is decoded using a WASM h264 decoder + WebGL shader.
+Instead Greenfield live encodes each individual application to an h264 stream which is send to the browser using a dedicated websocket connection.
+On reception, the h264 stream is decoded and drawn directly into it's own HTML5 canvas.
-When finished, the application content is drawn directly in it's own HTML5 canvas.
-As a result, the entire image you see in the browser is actually composed of nothing more than ordinary browser DOM elements.
+As a result, the screen you see in the browser is actually composed of nothing more than ordinary browser DOM elements.

 The advantage of this approach is that it retains the entire desktop context which allows for powerful features like context aware application positioning & naming, custom task-bars, custom REST api integrations, notifications, css styling, WebRTC VOIP integration and much more.
 All of which can be directly and seamlessly integrated inside the browser.

 ### Compatible Clients & Toolkits
-The core wayland protocol is implemented as well as the *stable* xdg shell protocol.
-As such it is possible to run applications with a compatible widget toolkit.
+The core Wayland protocol is implemented as well as the *stable* XDG shell protocol.
+As such it is possible to run Wayland applications with a compatible widget toolkit.

 Supported toolkits are:
  - GTK+ 3.22.30 or later (tested)
  - Qt 5.11 or later (untested)
+ - Any toolkit that supports Wayland using XDG shell protocol.

 ## Applications